 We are a community of women whose purpose is to know God and in so doing, express His love through our fellowship and service.

-This year, Carlen Blackstone spoke at the UMW Spring Dinner.
+In 2017, Carlen Blackstone spoke at the UMW Spring Dinner.
 After almost 50 years of being involved with Methodist camps she is still feels excited and blessed to introduce children and teens to this special experience.
 Our Methodist camps offer many different types of camp experiences.
 Be sure to check out Innabah's Grandparents and Me and Parents and Me. www.innabah.org

 For more information on the United Methodist Women,